Apurva107/IDC-Databricks-AI-Challenge/PHASE 1- FOUNDATION/DAY-1 /README.md

 **📌 Day 1 Objectives**

-- Understand why Databricks is preferred over Pandas and Hadoop
+-  Understand why Databricks is preferred over Pandas and Hadoop.
 -  Learn Lakehouse architecture fundamentals

 -  Explore Databricks workspace structure
 -  Study real-world industry use cases
 -  Perform basic hands-on tasks using PySpark

 **📚 What I Learned**
 1.Why Databricks vs Pandas/Hadoop?
-Pandas works on a single machine and is not scalable Hadoop is complex and slower for analytics
+- Pandas works on a single machine and is not scalable
+- Hadoop is complex and slower for analytics
-Databricks provides scalable, distributed processing optimized for big data and AI
+- Databricks provides scalable, distributed processing optimized for big data and AI

 2.Lakehouse Architecture
-Combines data lake flexibility with data warehouse performance Supports analytics, machine learning, and AI on the same data Databricks Workspace Structure
+- Combines data lake flexibility with data warehouse performance
+- Supports analytics, machine learning, and AI on the same data
+- Databricks Workspace Structure
-Unified platform with notebooks, clusters, jobs, and data access Simplifies collaboration and workflow management
+- Unified platform with notebooks, clusters, jobs, and data access Simplifies collaboration and workflow management

 3.Industry Use Cases
-Netflix: recommendation systems and real-time analytics
+- Netflix: recommendation systems and real-time analytics
-Shell: large-scale data processing and predictive analytics
+- Shell: large-scale data processing and predictive analytics
-Comcast: customer insights and AI-driven decision making
+- Comcast: customer insights and AI-driven decision making

 **🛠️ Hands-on Tasks Completed**